wp-plugins/dont-muck-my-markup/readme.txt

 Tested up to: 4.2.4
 Stable tag: 1.4

-Don't Muck My Markup lets you disable all auto-generated HTML markup from your posts and pages on a page-by-page basis while keeping your shortcodes intact.
+Don't Muck My Markup lets you disable all auto-generated HTML markup from your posts and pages on a page-by-page basis.

 == Description ==